aaronvca1/Langchain_Demos/README.md

 Don't forget to add your OpenAI API Key to the .env file.
 That file is currently named env but you should rename it to .env so it becomes a hidden file

-pip install openai pinecone-client langchain streamlit pypdf tiktoken
+pip install openai chromadb pdf2image langchain streamlit pypdf tiktoken

 pip install langchain langchain_experimental